 This project will consider the various means by which family financial orders made under the Matrimonial Causes Act 1973, the Civil Partnership Act 2004 and the Children Act 1989 are enforced.
 It will not touch upon the basis for claims but will consider the legal tools available to force a party to comply with an order once it has been made.

-Reform of the law could offer a clear set of rules and the opportunity to access the full range of enforcement options in the same court and without the need for multiple hearings.
+Reform of the law could offer a clear set of rules and the opportunity to access the full range of existing enforcement options without the need for multiple hearings, as well as new enforcement options.
 It would aim to enable the court to consider enforcement against a wide range of assets and to allow the enforcement regime to work effectively when small amounts are owed, so that parties are not forced to wait until large arrears are due before enforcing orders in their favour.

 Better law in this area will help to ensure that money that has been ordered to be paid for the support of children and adults is paid.
 It would also limit the damaging effects of ongoing litigation on families, enabling the parties to move on with their lives.
 A simpler and more intuitive enforcement process would assist individuals and could ease pressure on the court system and legal advice agencies.